kubesphere/community/developer-guide/development/how-to-run-kubesphere-core.md

 # How to Run KubeSphere in Local

 This document will explain how to run KubeSphere apiserver locally.
-Modules similar to KubeSphere apiserver are KubeSphere controller-manageer, Kubesphere IAM (also known as KubeSphere account), KubeSphere api-gateway.
+Modules similar to KubeSphere apiserver are KubeSphere controller-manageer, KubeSphere IAM (also known as KubeSphere account), KubeSphere api-gateway.
 If you need to run these modules locally, you can also refer to this document for configuration.

 ## Prerequisite